 Continental drift over geologic time helps explain species distributions

-Over geologic time, not only has species diversity and composition changed, but also the location of the continents themselves have shifted.
+Over geologic time, not only have species diversity and composition changed, but also the location of the continents themselves have shifted.
 Continental drift is the very gradual movement, assembly, and rifting of the crustal plates and their associated continents.
 This process means that when a taxon arose millions of years ago, it probably lived in different location with respect to the equator and poles, and in a location that may have been connected physically with what are now separate continents.
 The short animation below shows the projected movement of continents, based on evidence from the magnetic rock record and other geological clues.
 As you view it, consider a specific group, such as reptiles, and when they arose and flourished globally.

 Climate shapes evolution

 The rock record holds more than the fossils themselves.
-It also gives evidence for climate conditions on early earth.
-Here we’ll describe three that are inter-related: “snowball earth,” oxygenation of the atmosphere, and temperature changes over time.
+It also gives evidence for climate conditions on early Earth.
+Here we’ll describe three that are inter-related: “Snowball Earth,” oxygenation of the atmosphere, and temperature changes over time.

 Evidence from geology, the oxygenation of the atmosphere, and models of plate tectonics indicate predict a likely scenario: the earth was covered with glacial ice sometime preceding 600 MYA.
 The hypothesis for this “snowball earth” ties together evidence the following ideas, not all of which are necessary for a global and long ice age to have occurred:

 - Cyanobacteria in the oceans produced oxygen in excess of the amount that could be sequestered by reactions in the ocean with iron.
 These reactions formed rock layers with alternating bands of iron-rich sediment.
-These so called banded iron formations indicate that oxygen was present in the oceans or seas and reacting with dissolved iron to form iron oxides, which were heavy and sank to the ocean floor.
+These so-called banded iron formations indicate that oxygen was present in the oceans or seas and reacting with dissolved iron to form iron oxides, which were heavy and sank to the ocean floor.

 - Once iron and other reactants, like organic carbon, in the ocean became depleted, the excess oxygen eventually accumulated in the atmosphere, where it may have reacted with the “greenhouse gas” methane to form carbon dioxide.
 The subsequent reduction in methane would have reduced the ability of the planet to retain the reflected light and heat, allowing the surface to cool.